 Upcoming LOS! events:

-You can find past LOS! events in our archive.
+You can find past LOS! events including materials such as slides and recordings in our archive.
+Check also our event calendar for further Open Science events.

 Die Veranstaltung ist Teil von “Open Science – Chancen für die Bildungsforschung”, eine Onlinereihe des DIPF | Leibniz-Institut für Bildungsforschung und Bildungsinformation.